 Winona Director Spencer C. Ordway is a graduate of Gould Academy and Bates College.
 He holds a Masters degree in Recreation Management from Springfield College.
 He is a registered Maine Guide and American Red Cross Instructor Trainer.
-Spencer and his wife, Jennifer, live in Gorham, Maine with their three children, all of whom attend camp.
-Spencer has over 40-years experience at Winona and focuses on camper program development, staff training and Winona’s accreditation & risk management.
+Uncle Spencer and his wife, Jennifer, live in Gorham, Maine with their three children, all of whom attend camp.
+Uncle Spencer has over 40-years experience at Winona and focuses on camper program development, staff training and Winona’s accreditation & risk management.

 Winona Director Laura H. Ordway, Spencer’s sister, is also a graduate of Gould Academy and Bates College.
 She is a former NOLS Instructor, Wilderness Medicine Educator and international climbing guide, with ascents of Denali and Aconcagua.
-Laura and her husband, Stefan, live at Winona year-round with their two daughters, who attend Wyonegonic (Winona’s sister camp).
-Laura has 30-years experience at Winona focusing on parent & camper communications, the Winona Health Center and pre & post season groups.
+Aunt Laura and her husband, Stefan, live at Winona year-round with their two daughters, who attend Wyonegonic (Winona’s sister camp).
+Aunt Laura has 30-years experience at Winona focusing on parent & camper communications, the Winona Health Center and pre & post season groups.

-Uncle Jim Morse is happy to return to Winona this summer for his 20th summer on staff.
+Uncle Jim Morse is happy to return to Winona this summer for his 22nd summer on staff.
 Uncle Jim started in camping with the Boy Scouts, eventually reaching Eagle Scout after many summers at Camp Hinds.
 He also spent several summers at sports camps before his parents discovered Winona through a family friend.
 He went on to be a CIT and then work at Winona in the Cub, Junior, and Senior units.

-Uncle Jim enjoys working with the campers and staff during the summers, and looks forward to seeing the growth that time away from home cultivates.
+Uncle Jim enjoys working with the campers and staff during the summers, and looks forward to seeing the growth time away from home cultivates.
 After seeing the effect of camp in his own daughters, who attend Wyonegonic, he believes even more in this model for growing strong young people for the next generation.

 Uncle Jim received his B.A. in History from Bucknell University and a Masters in Education at the University of Southern Maine.
-He has proudly been a public school teacher for 25 years, working with children in the 5th and 6th grade.
+He has proudly been a public school teacher for more than 25 years, working with children in the 5th and 6th grade.
 He has received numerous awards for his curriculum design and was recognized as the UNUM Teacher of the Year in 2010.
 Uncle Jim enjoys coaching cross-country and track at Camden-Rockport Middle School, located on the beautiful coast of Maine.
 He lives nearby with his wife Pam, and two daughters, Emily and Allie.
 In the off season, he enjoys spending time with his family, running, basketball, his beloved Boston teams, and traveling when time allows.
 Uncle Jim also enjoys connecting with friends from Winona all year long, as camp has become a yearlong pursuit for him.

-Counselor-In-Training (CIT): Unit Directors Uncle Gus Polstein and
+Counselor-In-Training (CIT): Unit Directors Uncle Jeff Kolva, Uncle Gus Polstein and Uncle Benjamin “Stoney” Stonebraker

 In his free time, Uncle Gus enjoys listening to and collecting music, attending live concerts, lifeguard training, cooking, and swimming in clear waters.
 His favorite Winona tradition is Sunday Service – he loves when the entire camp gets together to celebrate the lessons learned at Winona.

 Uncle Stoney really enjoys working with his group of CIT campers, summer sunsets, swimming in beautiful Moose Pond, Sunday cookout brunches, and all the fun of Camp 5 (the CIT unit).
 He was honored as the BAT in 2005, a tradition that was his favorite as a camper and continues to be his favorite as a Unit Director and staff member.